kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 Just a couple of small adjustments before we proceeed:

-Let's just make a checkbox field for the boolean value.
+Let's just use a checkbox field for the `hasRead` value and a datepicker for the `publishedAt` value.

-In the files `New.hs` and `Edit.hs` in the `/Web/Controller/View/Books/` folder, replace these two fields:
+In both `New.hs` and `Edit.hs` in the `/Web/Controller/View/Books/` folder, replace these two fields:

 ```haskell
 {{textField #hasRead}}